 Smart employers know that having shared values and beliefs is one of the crucial ways teams perform well.
 And even someone with the potential to make a great contribution to a business won’t feel happy or comfortable working somewhere that turns out not to be right for them.

+In those cases, it’s a reasonable idea to hire for personality.
+And to acknowledge the person will need extra training or support to overcome a lack of experience and get their skills up.
 That’s why when we get to know candidates at HR GO, we focus as much on what they’re like and what motivates them as the achievement bullet points on their CVs.

 It’s also why we often place real value on video interviewing for employers.
 This allows us to find out more about candidates in a pre-interview stage.
 Qualities that otherwise wouldn’t come across on paper can really shine through.
 We’ve experienced cases where a personal quality a candidate has makes their lack of experience irrelevant.

 Well-matched candidates turn into happy members of the team.
 And hopefully they stay an asset to your business for years to come.